Murder in the Blue Room

-Murder in the Blue Room is a 1944 American film directed by Leslie Goodwins.
+Murder in the Blue Room is a 1944 American mystery film, directed by Leslie Goodwins.

+The film is the second film remake of the murder-mystery film Secret of the Blue Room (1933), following The Missing Guest (1938).
+The original American film was itself a remake of the German film Secret of the Blue Room (1932).
+This remake follows the same plot, but adds comical songs.
+In the film, a young couple investigate a murder which took place in their own house.

 Plot

 A musical mystery about a young couple's attempt to solve a mysterious murder that occurred at their house.